KizzaThorley/gamereview-project-frontend/TA-README/TA-README.md

 ---

+### Wins

+**Conditional styling** - on reviews!
+Changing opacity of the stars based on your rating, as well as assigning a value to each star was difficult to get working in tandem with each other.
+I'm really happy to be able to figure it out, as I've seen this feature on countless websites and wanted to do it myself!

+**React** - it was new to me, and very versatile, so there was a lot to learn.
+I'm just happy with the fact that I powered through and learned how to use it, as sometimes it can be easy to get overwhelmed if you're not careful.
+One step at a time!

+---

 ### Key learnings

 This was my first experience with pair programming, and in turn, merge conflicts and pulling GitHub repositories.
 I got to practice communication skills here to make sure I never conflicted with Kieran, and if I did, we would talk through it together and work something out.
 The experience was fascinating for me, as I find it interesting to see how others would solve a coding problem, whether that be to pinch ideas, or to reassure myself that my methods are good!